rethink-finance/rethink-frontend-v2/README.md

    If there is no NAV update yet, cumulative return percent must be 0.
 2) NAV methods don't have a unique ID, so we get it by hashing the details JSON, would be good if this would be done in the contract already?
+3) Rename all variable names: navEntry to navMethod
+4) callWithRetry --> when switching chain, cancel all pending callWithRetry

+### Frontend Tests TODO
+1) When creating NAV proposal check that all types match, especially that the navMethod.details is correct, especially the description (should be a string, not an object).